 Philadelphia 76ers were waiting in the next round.
 The 76ers had finished the season with a 44-38 record.
 Charles Barkley and Hersey Hawkins were 1991 All-stars and they had a total of four players who played in All-star games (Barkley, Hawkins, Rickey Green and Jayson Williams).
 The Bulls won the series 4-1.

 Showtime Lakers awaited in the Finals.
-The Lakers had a 58-24 record and boasted two current All-Stars in James Worthy and Magic Johnson for a total of four all-stars (Worthy, Johnson, Vlade Divac, and A.C.
+The Lakers had a 58-24 record and boasted two current All-Stars in James Worthy and Magic Johnson with a total of four all-stars (Worthy, Johnson, Vlade Divac, and A.C.
 Green).
 Chicago dropped the first game and then went on to win four straight for a 4-1 series triumph.

 Not much had changed personnel-wise for the Bulls.
 Pippen made the All-star team to join Jordan and their record improved to 67-15.